 Seeking Guidance.
 The best starting point for an officer or employee seeking advice on ethics-related issues or reporting potential violations of this Code will usually be his or her supervisor.
 However, if the conduct in question involves his or her supervisor, if the employee has reported the conduct in question to his or her supervisor and does not believe that he or she has dealt with it properly, or if the officer or employee does not feel that he or she can discuss the matter with his or her supervisor, the employee may raise the matter with the Compliance Officer.

 Communication Alternatives.
-Any officer or employee may communicate with the Compliance Officer, or report potential violations of this Code, by any of the following methods:
+Any Service Provider may communicate with the Compliance Officer, or report potential violations of this Code, by any of the following methods: